 The Agent monitors the MySQL server, and transmits health and usage data back to the Service Manager.
-The Advisors interpret the results, which are displayed in the browser-based MySQL Enterprise Monitor User Interface.
+The Advisors parse the results and display the data in the browser-based MySQL Enterprise Monitor User Interface.

-After installing and starting the Service Manager and Agents, configure the settings in the MySQL Enterprise Monitor User Interface, as explained in Section 4.5, "MySQL Enterprise Service Manager Configuration Settings".
+After installing and starting the Service Manager and Agents, configure the settings as described in Section 4.5, "MySQL Enterprise Service Manager Configuration Settings".